Zagdul's Gaming Corner

 • build a tiny side project,

-• and see what old-school workflows are still useful today.
+• see what old-school workflows are still useful today,

 If something cool comes out of it, I'll post a follow-up.